 The Benefits of Anger

-Even though anger is generally viewed in a negative light, it can certainly serve a purpose depending on the circumstances.
+Even though anger is generally viewed in a negative light it can certainly serve a purpose depending on the circumstances.

 Anger helps you avoid pain.
 Most people given the choice of anger or pain and sadness will choose anger because it’s more productive.
 So rather than feeling sad and powerless, anger allows you to feel strong and impassioned which can help you take action.